universal-ctags/ctags/docs/contributions.rst

 * Wait for 7 days at least and get an LTGM comment from a member of the team if your commit changes the other parts than your parser.

+..
+TODO: should be LGTM (Looks Good To Me) ?

 * Add a test case to your pull request.
 To make git-bisect happy, don't add a test case for a feature or a bugfix before adding the